 This is because socially responsible (SRI) or ESG investing is a distinct and proven sector in the investing world that attracts individual and institutional investors worldwide who want their investment to generate positive social change.
-In return, ESG corporations that meet strict financial criteria and have a demonstrated commitment to the community make a more substantial case about how their financial performance and business models create a benefit for the greater community.
+In return, ESG corporations that meet strict financial criteria and have a demonstrated commitment to the community make a more substantial case about how their economic performance and business models create a benefit for the greater community.

-In the U.S., mutual fund companies, such as Calvert, Domini, Walden Equity, Parnassus, and Appleseed, have dedicated their businesses to investing in companies that combine exceptional financial performance with producing social good and they use this later activity when making their decisions to include companies in their socially responsible portfolios.
+In the U.S., mutual fund companies, such as Calvert, Domini, Walden Equity, Parnassus, and Appleseed, have dedicated their businesses to investing in companies that combine exceptional financial performance with producing social goods, and they use this later activity when making their decisions to include companies in their socially responsible portfolios.

 SRI or ESG companies are also included in SRI Exchange Traded Funds.

-While SRI used to exist in the shadows of companies that were concerned about the environment, social justice, labor conditions, and racism as economic externalities, recent studies have shown that SRI companies outperform the market, while also making good on delivering social change.
-A study by Allianz, a German insurance company, found that between 2006 and 2010, investors could have added an additional 1.6% a year to their investment returns by allocating to portfolios that invest in companies with above-average ESG ratings.
+While SRI used to exist in the shadows of companies that were concerned about the environment, social justice, labor conditions, and racism as economic externalities, recent studies have shown that SRI companies outperform the market while also making good on delivering social change.
+A study by Allianz, a German insurance company, found that between 2006 and 2010, investors could have added 1.6% a year to their investment returns by allocating to portfolios that invest in companies with above-average ESG ratings.

 The Basics of ESG Investing

-Another more upbeat definition is: “SRI is an alternative investment philosophy and strategy seeks to encourage responsible behaviors, including those supporting positive environmental practices, human rights, religious views or what is perceived to be moral activities (or to avoid what is perceived to be amoral by the SRI society, such as alcohol, tobacco, gambling, firearms, military relations, or pornography).”
+Another more upbeat definition is: “SRI is an alternative investment philosophy and strategy that seeks to encourage responsible behaviors, including those supporting positive environmental practices, human rights, religious views or what is perceived to be moral activities (or to avoid what is perceived to be amoral by the SRI society, such as alcohol, tobacco, gambling, firearms, military relations, or pornography).”

-In 1999, his Sullivan Principles were formalized to include racial non-segregation on the factory floor and in company eating and washing facilities; fair employment practices; equal pay for equal work; training for blacks and other nonwhites so they could advance to better jobs; promotion of more blacks and other nonwhites to supervisory positions, and improved housing, schooling, recreation and health facilities for workers, according to the New York Times.
+In 1999, his Sullivan Principles were formalized to include racial non-segregation on the factory floor and in company eating and washing facilities; fair employment practices; equal pay for equal work; training for blacks and other nonwhites so they could advance to better jobs; promotion of more blacks and other nonwhites to supervisory positions, and improved housing, schooling, recreation, and health facilities for workers, according to the New York Times.

 Take the Cannabis Sector Seriously

-However, it is not too early to start positioning some of these firms as being companies that can be included in an SRI portfolio due to their beneficial impact on society.
+However, it is not too early to start positioning some of these firms as companies that can be included in an SRI portfolio due to their beneficial impact on society.
 It would be up to each firm to position itself as a transformational force.

 Reasons Why the Cannabis Industry Should Adopt ESG